How does it work?

 IPC’s Regulatory Services are an in-depth insight into the regulatory activities within the postal sector.
 Through these services, participants are able to gain access to a number of relevant publications, analysis and news.
 The IPC Regulatory Service includes the following features:

-The IPC Regulatory Portal is a web application that allows for an easy comparison of postal regulations in 28 countries worldwide, EU regulations affecting postal services, and analyses via a number of reports.
-The tool is especially beneficial for postal operators with presences in national markets outside their home territory.
+The IPC Regulatory Portal is a web application that allows for an easy comparison of postal regulations in IPC member countries international regulations affecting postal services, and analyses via a number of reports.
+The tool is especially beneficial for postal operators with a presence in foreign markets.

 - The first of its modules is “Regulatory Topics”, which offers a general overview of each of these issues in an easy-to-read format.

-- The “EU Issue Tracker” module includes a selection of EU legislative documents along with communications, opinion papers, statistics, studies and reports on the EU cross-border e-commerce market.
+- The “Regulatory Issue Tracker” module includes a selection of legislative documents along with communications, opinion papers, statistics, studies and reports on the cross-border e-commerce market.

 To find out more about IPC Regulatory Services, contact us at email@example.com.